 Extend Valentine’s Day beyond the 14th

 It’s a good strategy to start the Valentine’s Day theme going a few days before the holiday so everyone can get a chance to enjoy it.
-“We try to capture individuals who are in the restaurant industry that have to work Valentine’s Day and … make them feel special,” says Kjersti Granberg, general manager of Hell’s Kitchen Minneapolis.
+“We try to capture individuals who are in the restaurant industry that have to work Valentine’s Day and … make them feel special,” says Kjersti Granberg, president of Hell’s Kitchen Minneapolis.
 Healthcare workers and other essential workers have evening or overnight shifts even on holidays, so extending Valentine’s Day can help them celebrate and feel included, too.

 Play to your strengths

 “One year, we tried to do a tomahawk steak that was meant to be shared by two,” says Granberg.
 “We underestimated the amount of time that it took to cook those steaks, and everybody coming in wanted them.
 We ended up having to apologize publicly and giving away more than we probably took in that night.”
 That Valentine’s Day experience reminded Granberg and her team to stick to their strengths.
-And it’s more important than ever this year to lean into what’s been working.

 Market early, market often

 In 2019, Hell’s Kitchen sent its first email blast a month before to start encouraging Valentine’s Day reservations.
 As a popular restaurant, it can rely somewhat on regulars and word of mouth, but extra marketing never hurts.
-“But email blasts and social media are our best friends in those instances—Instagram more so now than Facebook.”
+“Email blasts and social media are our best friends in those instances—Instagram more so now than Facebook.”

 “We’ve got a lot of people in our contacts that we send that email blast to, and we have a pretty successful open rate, so we really hit that hard,” Granberg says.
 Now is the time to start communicating with your fans about what you’ll be doing to celebrate the holiday.